jakesant/wallet-app/README.md

   Unit and integration tests for controllers and service classes.

 ## 🚀 Getting Started
-1. Set Wallet.Demo as the startup project.
+1. Set **Wallet.Demo** as the startup project.
 2. Ensure you have a SQL Server instance running and update the connection string in `appsettings.json` if necessary.
 3. Run the application.
 It will automatically apply the latest migrations to the DB.
-4. Test in Swagger or Postman
+5. Test in Swagger (https://localhost:5001 or http://localhost:5000) or Postman